 What Do Other People Say About Working For Clara Labs As a Remote Assistant?

 There is a very long, 15-page thread on BabyCenter about the job here (from earlier this year).
-I also found a post about them in the Work Place Like Home Facebook group (you'd have to join the group to see it).
+I also found a post about them in the Work Place Like Home Facebook group.

 From what I gather, this is a good side-gig if you can get it, but maybe not something to depend on full-time to pay your bills.
 And you know, that tends to be the case with most task-based work at home.
 It's great “filler” work for supplemental income, but it's scary to rely on it for more than that.